utlib/discover-archives/docs/policies/dasc-terms-of-reference.md

 ## B. PURPOSE

 The Discover Archives Steering Committee (DASC) is a group of representatives from the repositories participating in the University of Toronto (U of T) Discover Archives service.
-The main purpose of the Discover Archives Steering Committee is to set policy, develop standards, and create documentation for the use of the Discover Archives platform at U of T. To that end, the committee meets twice a year to discuss issues and challenges that arise with Discover Archives as well as maintain documentation on the service's software and U of T's use of it.
+The main purpose of the Discover Archives Steering Committee is to set policy, develop standards, and create documentation for the use of the Discover Archives platform at U of T. To that end, the committee meets at least once per term to discuss issues and challenges that arise with Discover Archives as well as maintain documentation on the service's software and U of T's use of it.

-See DASC page in the [UTL staff directory](https://staff.library.utoronto.ca/node/42472).

 ## C. COMPOSITION